Bo and Me

 “I can’t imagine him not doing it,” he says.

-I look back at his desk.
+“How do you get in touch with him when you want to?”
+I look at his desk.
 “Is there a Bo phone?
 A Bo signal?”

 “I just call him.”

-The reason Hubbard gets to call him is framed on his wall: a picture of he and Bo prepping for interviews after a game in 1985.
-Hubbard was the SID point person for the David Housel-orchestrated stats-speak-for-themselves Bo! for Heisman “un-campaign,” which kicked into high gear only after a border-line smear piece written by Sports Illustrated’s Rick Reilly questioned Bo’s toughness in big games.
+The reason Hubbard gets to just call him is framed on his wall: a picture of him and Bo prepping for interviews after a game in 1985.
+Hubbard was the point person for the David Housel-orchestrated, stats-speak-for-themselves Bo! for Heisman “un-campaign,” which kicked into high gear only after a borderline smear piece written by “Sports Illustrated” columnist Rick Reilly questioned Bo’s toughness in big games.

 Hubbard rolls his eyes.

 “I still don’t like Rick Reilly to this day,” he says.
-“He said Bo was a wimp and took himself out of the game and didn’t deserve the Heisman, and the guy’s sittin’ their playing with two broken ribs.
+“He said Bo was a wimp and took himself out of the game and didn’t deserve the Heisman, and the guy’s sittin’ there playing with two broken ribs.
 We kind of kicked it in to overdrive there at the end, David and I both, as far as talking and getting information to the voters, making sure that they knew that the stuff coming out was not true.
 But it came down to the wire.”

-He was the only person from Auburn with Bo on the flight up to New York (he framed their boarding passes) for the announcement.
+And Hubbard was there when it did.
+He was the only person from Auburn with Bo on the flight up to New York–he framed their boarding passes–for the announcement.
 They had adjacent rooms at the Downtown Athletic Club.

 “We went through everything and I talked with Bo about what to expect… and I said, ‘OK, here’s what’s going to happen.
-We’re going to get up, we’ll have the ceremony, and they’re going to get up and announce your name, and then you’re going to turn around and shake my hand.’
+We’re going to get up there, we’ll have the ceremony, and they’re going to get up and announce your name, and then you’re going to turn around and shake my hand.’

 He smiles.